AdithyaSrivastava01/AdithyaSrivastava01/README.md

 About Me

--🎓 pursuing Bachelors in CSE at National Insititute of Technology,Hamirpur
+-🎓 pursuing Masters in Computer Engineering at University of Southern California

--🔭 I’m currently working on Deep Learning and Machine Learning
+-🔭 I’m currently working on Generative AI and Data Science projects

--🌱 I’m currently learning Computer Vision and LSTM
+-🌱 I’m currently learning to develop RAG pipelines and fine-tune state-of-the-art HuggingFace models

 -👯 I’m looking to collaborate on Deep Learning for Medical Image Analysis